 Today, there are very few that will deny the importance of data and analytical decision making.
-Big Data has been a buzz word for years but it has finally turned into a reality.
+Big Data has been a buzzword for years, but it has finally turned into a reality.
 Companies like Amazon and Uber dominate their industries with the use of data analytics.
 They, among many companies, have realized that data is the new way of interacting with customers.
-Although the shift from brick-and-mortar to mobile has been happening for years in the retail space, Big Data & Analytics is about to make its biggest mark in the retail financial services space with mobile payments.
+Although the shift from brick-and-mortar to mobile has been happening for years in the retail space, Big Data & Analytics is about to make its most significant mark in the retail financial services space with mobile payments.

 Mobile payments offer an element of safety that cash and plastic cannot.
-For example, consumers are beginning to realize that tokenization (substituting a sensitive data element with a non-sensitive equivalent), enabled by fingerprint recognition, greatly prevents the risk of fraud.
-This is the type of advantage that is contributing to rapid increases in the adoption of this new technology.
+For example, consumers are beginning to realize that tokenization (substituting a sensitive data element with a non-sensitive equivalent), enabled by fingerprint recognition, significantly prevents the risk of fraud.
+Tokenization is the type of advantage that contributes to rapid increases in the adoption of this new technology.

-The surge in mobile payments adoption will lead to an astronomical amount of new transaction data.
-Yet, what does that mean and why does it matter?
+The surge in mobile payment adoption will lead to an astronomical amount of new transaction data.
+Yet, what does that mean, and why does it matter?

 Those that are very familiar with Big Data & Analytics understand that granularity is essential.
-The ability to expose patterns in data at the lowest level yields the greatest value.
+The ability to expose patterns in data at the lowest level yields the most incredible value.
 In the case of financial services, the lowest level is customer transactions.
-As Amazon has shown us, customer data allows organizations (including credit unions) to uncover information that can be used to deepen relationships with customers and increase satisfaction.
+As Amazon has shown us, customer data allows organizations (including credit unions) to uncover information needed to deepen relationships with customers and increase satisfaction.

 In a recent whitepaper from Filene Research Institute, author Philipp Kallerhoff states:

-Transactional data only yields value if a credit union has the means extract this value.
-Most credit unions are still stuck in the world of data silos where one department enters their data into a system never seen by the rest of the organization.
-Organizations without data integration and poor data quality are less able to execute fact-based decision-making.
+Transactional data only yields value if a credit union has the means to extract this value.
+Most credit unions feel stuck in a world of data silos where one department enters their data into a system never seen by the rest of the organization.
+Organizations without data integration and low data quality are less able to execute fact-based decision-making.
 As Kallerhoff states:

-Thankfully, advances in Big Data & Analytics have enabled credit unions to reap the benefits from their data.
+Thankfully, advances in Big Data & Analytics have enabled credit unions to reap their data benefits.
 Credit unions now have a means (using CUSO collaboration) to integrate and analyze their data at the transaction level.
-Transactional data can be used to for predictive analytics that enable credit unions to predict next best product, execute association analysis, customize the member experience, competitively price loans, execute targeted marketing strategies, and much more.
+Transactional data can be used for predictive analytics that enables credit unions to predict the next best product, execute association analysis, customize the member experience, competitively priced loans, execute targeted marketing strategies, and much more.

 CU Wallet & Big Data

 Lately, there has been a considerable amount of buzz about mobile payments in the credit union industry.
-With the known value of transactional data, companies such as Apple, Google, Amazon, Lending Club and PayPal are eagar to get their share of the lucrative mobile payments market.
-These new entrants are interested in skimming the profitable, information rich, transaction side of the business while leaving the less profitable and highly regulated settlement side to the banks and credit unions.
+With the known value of transactional data, companies such as Apple, Google, Amazon, Lending Club and PayPal are eager to get their share of the lucrative mobile payments market.
+These new entrants are interested in skimming the profitable, information-rich business transaction side while leaving the less lucrative and highly regulated settlement side to the banks and credit unions.

-Fortunately, there is one company that aims to deliver on the promise of mobile payments to the credit union industry.
+Fortunately, one company aims to deliver on the promise of mobile payments to the credit union industry.
 CU Wallet is a Credit Union Service Organization (CUSO) offering mobile payment solutions to credit unions.
-It is rallying North American credit unions around the adoption, deployment, and ongoing management of mobile device banking, payments and security.
-This is a tremendous win for the credit union industry.
+Rallying North American credit unions around the adoption, deployment, and ongoing management of mobile device banking, payments and security has created a tremendous win for the credit union industry.
 CU Wallet is a credit union solution that keeps the wealth of transactional data in the hands of credit unions, rather than with the likes of Apple and Google.

 Time is of the Essence